 The Cité des Sciences et de l’Industrie

-This museum is dedicated to science and technology and is a great place for kids who are interested in these subjects.
+This museum is dedicated to science and technology and is an excellent place for kids interested in these subjects.
 It features interactive exhibits and hands-on activities.

 The Musée de la Chasse et de la Nature